brimdata/zed/docs/lake/README.md

 zed lake map id.orig_h=10.47.6.173 idx-$(zed lake index ls -f zng | zq -f text 'desc="zql-custom2.zng" | cut id' -).zng | zq -f text "sum(resp_bytes)" -
 ```
 Even though this is a "brute force scan", it's a brute force scan of only this
-one micro-index so it runs much faster than scanning all of the original
+one index so it runs much faster than scanning all of the original
 log data to perform the same query.

 But to double check here, you can run